|

 on Mohawk Vellum.
 96 pages. $18.
 ISBN: 0-913559-87-3.

-powerful poems evokes the author's past life in Rome, with its
+| ROME BURNING, by Helen Barolini.
+This gathering of insistently powerful poems evokes the author's past life in Rome, with its

 rich, classical traditions.
 Individual poems focus on the literary